wuzengfu/virtual_queue_frontend/docs/README.md

     ```

 20. Now that we are able to produce the `from` and `duration` parameter, we can start to send request to the backend.
-21. Create a new file `connector.mjs` and include the following lines:
+21. Create a new file `connector.mjs` in the `scripts` folder and include the following lines:

     ```js
     const host = `http://localhost:3000/`;